 "6-month-old baby not liking non-sweet(plain) liquids

-I have introduced Rice and dal water at the age of 5 months start to my baby.
+I introduced rice and dal water at five months to my baby.
 She used to enjoy her food at the beginning.
-But when she completed her five months, she cries a lot when I feed her the same dal and rice water.
+But when she completed her five months, she cried a lot when I fed her the same dal and rice water.
 She is ready to intake any fruit juice.

-Is it okay if the fruit and the rice are mixed together to make her eat solid food?
+Is it okay to mix the fruit and the rice to make her eat solid food?
 Or would it lead to some allergy?
 Also, I am afraid that she would get into the habit of eating only sweet foods as she grows older."

 by Zelda Behr

 "Babies need variety too and can get bored of the same food over and over.